 Conflict, instability, displacement, discrimination, climate change – the world faces major social challenges around human development and human rights.
 These issues inspire global efforts to secure a truly sustainable and prosperous future for all.

 Human rights are universal.
 This means that every person around the world deserves to be treated with dignity and have their interests considered equally.
-While governments have the duty to protect individuals against human rights abuses, businesses are increasingly recognising their own moral, legal, and commercial responsibility.
+Governments have the duty to protect individuals against human rights abuses.
+The UN Guiding Principles for Business and Human Rights also outline the corporate responsibility to respect human rights.
+Beyond this, businesses are increasingly recognising their own moral, legal, and commercial responsibility.
 The OECD Guidelines for Multinational Enterprises and the UN Guiding Principles for Business and Human Rights form the basis for what businesses should adhere to.

-As a bank, we make a substantial contribution to human rights as financier, employer, taxpayer and driver of progress and prosperity.
+As a bank, we make a substantial contribution to human rights as financier, employer, service provider and driver of progress and prosperity.
 Our impact is on different levels: